Biodiversity describes the variety of all life on earth and all the places where it is found.

 Biodiversity Duty Report

 Under the Nature Conservation (Scotland) Act (2004), all public bodies in Scotland are required to further the conservation of biodiversity when carrying out their responsibilities.
 The Wildlife and Natural Environment (Scotland) Act (2011), further requires public bodies in Scotland to provide a publicly available report, every three years, on the actions which they have taken to meet this biodiversity duty.
-The first report is to be made publically available by the 1st January 2015.
-The next report will be due in 2018.

 Obtaining biological data and habitat mapping